myllynen/windows-ansible-roles/README.md

 ```

 Depending on the environment and requirements separate playbooks and/or
-vars files, group vars, variables defined in an inventory, or some other
+vars files, group vars, variables defined in an inventory, or some
-approach might be appropriate for providing configuration variables for
+other approach might be appropriate for providing configuration
-the roles.
+variables for the roles.

 See the example playbook [configure_windows.yml](configure_windows.yml)
 for all the configuration options these roles support and how they
 could be used together.

 This collection provides roles for automatically setting up OpenSSH SSH
-Server (sshd) and WinRM (Basic-over-HTTPS) based remote access on recent
+Server (sshd) and WinRM remote access on recent Windows Server
-Windows Server versions.
-For a full description of WinRM configuration
+versions.
+For a full description of WinRM configuration alternatives,
-alternatives, see the upstream
+see the upstream
 [Windows Remote Management for Ansible](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html)
 guide.